corby/libusb/README.md

 }
 ```

-NOTE: you can call read_usb everytime you want to tread, or you can have the
+NOTE: you can call read_usb everytime you want to read, or you can have the
 callback autoloop for you, resubmitting the transfer on each packet received.

 For writes just change the ep_read value to the write value.